“Faithless generation!” exclaimed Jesus. “How long must I be with you? How long must I have patience with you? Bring the boy to me.”

 pulled by a better tomorrow

-out of a stuck presence
+out of a stuck presencefaith carries no warranty

 if not completely satisfied